brunovl/bbc-thumbnails/README.md

 ```
 python bbcthumb.py --series [pid]
 ```
+The program creates an additional folder in the download directory that has the series name so that all thumbnails of a single series are in one place.

 This is it for now, more info and perhaps a wiki page with upcoming updates.